1 Samuel 12:1–25 . . . Bible Study Summary with Videos and Questions

 “Samuel’s Farewell Speech”

 To prepare ourselves for what Saul will do in this chapter, let's remember what we've read so far.
-In chapter 8 (see Week 7's summary), the people demanded a king, like all the nations had, to judge them.
+In chapter 8 (shown in our summary of 1 Samuel 8:1–22), the people demanded a king, like all the nations had, to judge them.
 When he warned them about the high cost of kingship, the Israelites insisted that they'd be willing to pay that price.
 So Samuel sent the people home with the promise that they'd have their king.
-Chapters 9 (summary) and 10 (summary) describe the events leading up to the public designation of Saul as Israel’s king.
+Chapter 9 (see summary) and 10 (summary) describe the events leading up to the public designation of Saul as Israel’s king.

 In the people's eyes, their victory was proof positive that Saul was their kind of king!
 The people were jubilant and he was made king; sacrifices were made before the LORD; Saul and all the Israelites held a great celebration (11:15).